ashutosh1919/masterPortfolio/README.md

   - Change `isSplash` from `true` to `false`.
   - Now, if you see your website using `npm start`, it will directly open `home` rather than animating logo `splash` screen.
   - If you design your logo in future, then edit the files in `./src/components/Loader` and then revert `isSplash` to `true` in `src/portfolio.js`.

+# Choose Theme 🌈
+- You can take a look at `src/theme.js` file where all available themes are mentioned with respective color codes.
+- At the bottom of this file you will see the below code:
+  - ```export const chosenTheme = blueTheme;```
+  - You need to change the name from `blueTheme` to whatever theme you want to set your website to.
+  - You can define new theme similarly as other themes and you can assign name of that new defined theme to `chosenTheme`.
+- That's it.
+You just need to change the theme name and the code will take care of everything else.

 # Deployment 📦
 - Once you have done with your setup and you have successfully completed all steps above, You need to put your website online!